-1. Tashuna Albritton: CHASM: Temail@example.com %6e%79.edu" rel="nofollow"> TAlbritton@med.cuny.edu ; Dr. Albritton is interested in adolescent sexual behaviors and STD/HIV prevention intervention.
+1. Tashuna Albritton: CHASM: TAlbritfirstname.lastname@example.org %6e%79.%65du" rel="nofollow"> TAlbritton@med.cuny.edu ; Dr. Albritton is interested in adolescent sexual behaviors and STD/HIV prevention intervention.
 Her work includes behavioral and bio-medical risk reduction research primarily among underrepresented minority populations.

 3. Patricia Cortes: MCBS: email@example.com : Dr. Cortes studies the mechanisms of V(D)J recombination and non-homologous end joining (NHEJ) and dissects the etiology of human diseases related to these processes.
 V(D)J recombination and NHEJ are essential for the generation of antibodies, T cell receptors and to maintain genomic stability.
 Dr. Cortes is interested in proteins involved in DNA repair and VDJ recombination and their significance in certain immunodeficiency diseases and cancer.